 Parents receive written feedback of their child's progress in January and June.
 Our teachers are available year-round to answer any questions or respond to concerns about your child's development via phone or in-person appointment.

 The lead teacher in the Cubs Room is Monica Skulitz.
 She has been at Children’s Circle since1996!
 Ms. Monica has received Child Development Associate (CDA) credentials.
-Her assistant, Laura Steinert joined Children’s Circle in 1997.
-Ms. Laura is also an artist; she is responsible for all the colorful and educational murals you will see throughout Children's Circle's facility.
+Her Co-Teacher, Erica Companion joined Children’s Circle in 2007.
+Ms. Erica also has her Child Development Associate (CDA) credentials.

 Visit the next classroom geared towards children 4+ years:

 Have you ever created a Button Flower Bouquet?
 Bend a pipe cleaner about two inches from the end to create a smaller side and a longer side.
 Thread a button up through the long end until it rests on the bend.
 Thread the short end of the pipe cleaner through another hole in the button.
 Choose a larger button and thread it up the long end until it meets the first button.
 Twist the short end of the pipe cleaner around the longer end to secure the buttons in place.